salesforcecli/plugin-user/messages/password.generate.md

 4 - lower and upper case letters and symbols only
 5 - lower and upper case letters and numbers and symbols only

-To see a password that was previously generated, run "<%= config.bin %> user:display".
+To see a password that was previously generated, run "<%= config.bin %> org:display:user".

 # examples